Rose1234-kom/My-portfolio/README.md

 *CSS
 ## Support and contact details

-Incase of any issues or have questions, ideas or concerns you can reach me at manowfelow@gmail.com
+Incase of any issues or have questions, ideas or concerns you can reach me at rose.komen@strathmore.edu

 ### License

 MIT License
-Copyright (c) 2018 Abdulrahman Abdullahi Omar
+Copyright (c) 2021 Rose Komen
 # My-portfolio